Embedded Analytics

 Step 2 - Generate Signed Embed URL

-You can create signed one-time-use URLs for graphs, which are more secure because they can’t be reused and are a way to ensure your server has validated each request.
+You can create signed one-time-use URLs for graphs/dashboards, which are more secure because they can’t be reused and are a way to ensure your server has validated each request.
 In order to generate the signed URL, add a new API endpoint in your server code.

 A NodeJS example for this API endpoint is given below.